 Scout for interns in places other than LinkedIn.

-Organize the internship program beforehand.
+Could you organize the internship program beforehand?

-Find out as much as you can about the intern.
+You can find out as much as you can about the intern.

 Treat your intern like an employee (to a point).

-Schedule a “get to know you” session with other employees including your in-house mentor.
+Schedule a “get to know you” session with other employees, including your in-house mentor.
 Give the intern a quick tour of your facility so they’ll know where to have lunch, where to go for bathroom breaks, and the like.
 Create tasks that make use of their existing skill sets while challenging them at the same time.

 However, be careful not to challenge them too much.
-If you have a strategically critical task (like customer service relations with a major client), it’s better to let the more experienced employees handle those.
-Otherwise, you’ll risk traumatizing your intern and losing important business at the same time.
+If you have a strategically critical task (like customer service relations with a major client), it’s better to let the more experienced employees handle it.
+Otherwise, you’ll risk traumatizing your intern and losing important business simultaneously.

 Internship programs shouldn’t be taken lightly.
 When you hire an intern the way you’d hire a promising new employee, you can add value to your organization for the short term (during the intern’s stay) and the long term (if you decide to bring them on board for the future).